loopwrk/phasefold-ios/README.md

 # Soneuro

-Soneuro (working title, part of the PhaseFold family of apps) is a generative therapeutic audio synthesiser optimised to sit amongst apps like Calm, Headspace and Insight Timer, rather than electronic musicians.
-Soneuro creates unique, evolving soundscapes in real time using pure mathematical synthesis - no samples, no loops, no AI.
-Each session implements the iso principle from music therapy, guiding the listener from stimulation through relaxation to deep rest via a unified convergence architecture.
+Soneuro (working title, part of the PhaseFold family of apps) is a generative therapeutic audio synthesiser optimised to sit amongst apps like Calm, Headspace and Insight Timer.
+Informed by the iso-principle from music therapy, and inspired natural physical phenomena such as wave dynamics, Soneuro creates unique, evolving soundscapesin real time using pure mathematical synthesis including oscillating binaural beats - no samples, no loops, no AI.
+Each session guides the listener from stimulation through relaxation to deep rest via a unified convergence architecture.

 The interface guides the user to the an appropriate preset which is suitable for their needs, whilst allowing for optional full customisation.

-Currently optimised as a web app, wrapped in Capacitor for later deployment as an iOS app.
+Currently optimised as a mobile-first web app, wrapped in Capacitor for later deployment as an iOS app.
 Note: the engine can run slowly on older devices and certain mobile hardware, optimisation is planned for future releases.

 ![Vue](https://img.shields.io/badge/Vue-3.x-4FC08D?logo=vue.js) ![TypeScript](https://img.shields.io/badge/TypeScript-5.x-3178C6?logo=typescript) ![Vite](https://img.shields.io/badge/Vite-5.x-646CFF?logo=vite) ![Capacitor](https://img.shields.io/badge/Capacitor-iOS-119EFF?logo=capacitor) ![Web Audio API](https://img.shields.io/badge/Web_Audio_API-44.1kHz-FF6600)